-- Kat saw a problem in the world and took clear steps to make a difference.
-What problems do you see that you think could be solved by science?
-What steps could you take to start getting involved?
+Kat is stepping up to make a difference.
+What other problems do you think science could solve?
+What steps could you take to get involved?

 There are 4 cards to read.

 I am a professor at UW-Madison in Biomedical Engineering.
 I mentor people in my lab to become independent researchers, set the direction of our research, and communicate our results to the scientific community. 🔬

 I can find a silver lining and keep joy in science. ⛅

 I love watching hummingbirds from my kitchen table, it’s very exciting!

 I like to understand why cells do what they do.
 It’s like I’m figuring out their secrets. 🗝️